-Change of holder Manual - Domain Holder
+Change of holder Manual - Registrar

-This manual is developed as a support for domain holders for the top-level domains .se and .nu.
-The manual is intended to be used as a guide in the change of holder of domain names in special events such as bankruptcy, merger, liquidation or death.
-Change of holder are performed by the registrar.
+This manual is produced as a support for Registrars for the top-level domains .se and .nu.
+The manual is intended to be used as a guide in the change of holder of domain names in the event of special events such as bankruptcy, merger, liquidation or death.

-Please note that The Swedish Internet Foundation, according to section 6.1.5 of the Registration Terms, also has the right to deactivate/deregister domain names where the holder is a legal entity which has been dissolved after the bankruptcy has ended.
+Please note that The Swedish Internet Foundation, according to section 6.1.5 of the Registration Terms, also has the right to deactivate/deregister domain names where the holder is a legal entity who has been dissolved after the bankruptcy has ended.